qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 of the diagrams is possible.
 Here you can use attributes to define the position of the diagram.
 Also, a scale dependent visibility that you can find in the :guilabel:`Appearance` tab is possible.

-The size and the attributes can also be an expression use the |mActionmIconExpressionEditorOpen| Button To add use an expression.
+The size and the attributes can also be an expression.
+Use the |mActionmIconExpressionEditorOpen| button to add and use an expression.

 .. _vectormetadatamenu: